A rescue plan is an essential piece of documentation that must be completed before undertaking any work at heights.

 - the type of work being undertaken

-- the risks involved
+- the risks involved while performing the work

 - what actions need to be implemented in the event of an incident or accident occurring.

-Emergency service details should be included, but their attendance should be considered as only a part of the overall rescue plan.
+Emergency service details need to be included, but their attendance should be considered as only a part of the overall rescue plan.
 Emergency services may take time to arrive at the scene and it is imperative that rescue procedures are commenced as soon as possible to enable the situation to be rectified and to ensure injuries are not exacerbated.

 Assessment of the building, on site rescue equipment and available access to the area by rescuers and emergency services are all factors that must be considered and detailed in the plan.